 Employees found some modules more useful than others, but they enjoyed the training overall and found it beneficial.

-Amidst the havoc of the COVID-19 pandemic, the company was forced to close their office and send all employees home, and Blackman instructed reps to advance their customer service training further.
+Amidst the havoc of the COVID-19 pandemic, the company was forced to reduce the number of staff in their office and send most employees home, and Blackman instructed customer reps to advance their customer service training further.
 Some of them even went through every module available to them in the content library.

 THE COMPANY NOW